CLICK HERE

 According to the New Testament deacons are to be servants (Acts 6).
 The actual word “deacon” means servant, and they are chosen to shoulder the many practical needs of the church family, as chief servant-leaders, so that the Elders can effectively devote themselves to leading the church through prayer and the ministry of the Word.
 They are assigned individual tasks by the Elders based on the needs represented within the congregation.
 The qualifications to serve as Deacons are found in 1 Timothy 3:8-13.

-All Keystone Members from all congregations vote on: New Senior Lead Pastor, New Campus Lead Pastor, Gospel partnerships, Non- budgeted all-church savings account expenditures, New church planting or revitalization initiatives.
+All Keystone Members from all congregations vote on: New Senior Lead Pastor, New Campus Lead Pastor, Non- budgeted all-church savings account expenditures, New church planting or revitalization initiatives, Changes to Constitution and Bylaws.
 Centralized budget.

-Keystone Members from each respective congregation will vote locally on: Local elders, local deacons, adding or removing members, discipline, local budget.
+Keystone Members from each respective congregation will vote locally on: Local elders, local deacons, adding or removing members, church discipline matters, local budget.

 Jesus-ruled, Word-submitted, Elder-led, Deacon-served, Multi-congregationalism harmonizes the various and distinct responsibilities given to both church members and to elders in the New Testament.
 Church members believe and study the gospel, take responsibility for one another, and share the gospel far and wide.
 Deacons lead by serving and shouldering a wide variety of ministry tasks.
 Elders know, feed, lead, and protect the flock both by instruction and by example, in public and private, as they equip the flock for the work of the ministry (Ephesians 4:12-16, 1 Peter 5:1-5).
 Together, Elders, Deacons, and Members bear responsibility for the health and unity of the church, and everyone enjoys the blessings of such things.